Bo Le: Historical context

-When the Chinese imported military horses and chariots from foreign "horse riders", they concurrently introduced a complex equestrian culture, which resulted in new professions in fields such as horse domestication, selective horse breeding (as early as the 14th century BCE; Creel 1965:654), horse training, horse riding, horse tack, horse care, veterinary medicine, and horse shamanism.
+When the Chinese imported military horses and chariots from foreign "horse riders", they concurrently introduced a complex equestrian culture, which resulted in new professions in fields such as horse domestication, selective horse breeding (as early as the 14th century BCE), horse training, horse riding, horse tack, horse care, veterinary medicine, animal acupuncture and horse shamanism.

 The Chinese traditionally believed the best horses and horse specialists came from foreign sources.
-While some people became outstanding equestrians, for Chinese people in general, Creel (1965:670) says, "the riding horse remained something strange, almost foreign in nature.
+While some people became outstanding equestrians, for Chinese people in general, Creel says, "the riding horse remained something strange, almost foreign in nature.
 Horses, and horsemen, were in general associated with the border areas of the north and west.
 It is a striking fact that the grooms and handlers of horses appearing in Chinese art seem almost always to be depicted as non-Chinese."

 Horse physiognomy

 Techniques from the Chinese pseudoscience of xiangshu 相術 "human physiognomy; judgment of character from facial appearance" were extended to xiangma 相馬 "horse physiognomy; evaluating a horse by its appearance".
 (Sōma 相馬 is a common Japanese name.)
-Bole was specifically a xiangmashi 相馬師} "horse physiognomist", which Robert E. Harrist (1988:136) explains: "By studying the body of a horse, giving special attention to its bone structure and the sizes and shapes of its various parts, Bole was able to assess with unfailing accuracy hidden capacities that a lesser judge of horses would have overlooked."
+Bole was specifically a xiangmashi 相馬師} "horse physiognomist", which Robert E. Harrist explains: "By studying the body of a horse, giving special attention to its bone structure and the sizes and shapes of its various parts, Bole was able to assess with unfailing accuracy hidden capacities that a lesser judge of horses would have overlooked."

 In 1973, archeologists excavating a 168 BCE tomb in Changsha discovered the Mawangdui Silk Texts.
 They included a fragmentary text about judging horses, which scholars tentatively call the Xiangmajing 相馬經 "Classic of Horse Physiognomy" (also used for a 5th-century text).
-This manuscript mentions Bole himself (tr.
-Harrist 1997:137); "What Bole physiognomized were the horses of a superior man.
+This manuscript mentions Bole himself; "What Bole physiognomized were the horses of a superior man.
 Yin and yang abided by the plumb line, and curved and straight were exactly even."

 The (c.
 544) Qimin yaoshu (Essential Techniques for the Common People) records early Chinese methods of agriculture and animal husbandry, including horse physiognomy.
 This text metaphorically associates parts of a horse's body with the political organization of a state, and describes the appearance of an ideal horse.